-On successful completion of this programme, graduates will have the skills, knowledge and abilities to:
+On successful completion of this programme, participants will learn to:

 The principal entry requirement for the course is a Level 7 ordinary degree, at minimum second class honours (NFQ or other internationally recognised equivalent), in a relevant engineering, computing, mathematics, science or technology discipline.

 Applicants that do not meet the standard qualification requirement but with significant relevant experience in the computing/technology sector will be considered under the University policy that allows for the recognition of Prior Learning, both formal and informal/experiential learning; non-accredited personal and professional education as well as work based training.
 Such applicants will be requested to provide a portfolio of their previous relevant work which might suggest that they are capable of successfully completing the course.